Is it career progression or your kids? A Friday night out or a hot cup of coffee? What gets you out of bed in the morning?

 This selfless, giving aspect of ikigai traditionally manifests as giving yourself over to something other than yourself.
 This isn't perhaps as difficult as it first appears.

 You don’t need to quit your job to go retrain as a vet or start a charity.
 The first pillar of ikigai teaches us to 'start small.'
-Giving yourself over to something else can be as simple as offering to buy your elderly neighbors some groceries.
-Or, if possible, requesting a day off per month to volunteer for the health service, or providing apprenticeships to underprivileged community members.
+Giving yourself over to something else can be as simple as offering to buy your elderly neighbors some groceries, taking a day out to volunteer, or providing apprenticeships to underprivileged community members.
+Small moments and gestures of kindness can have a dramatic impact on how you feel about the other areas of your life.

 You might be thinking that finding your ultimate calling is all well and good, but right now you're struggling to feel engaged in your job and it doesn't look like there's a way out of it any time soon.
-Ikigai, as a way of life, doesn't just have to be about finding your mission, it can help you today.
-Right now!
+Ikigai, as a way of life, doesn't just have to be about finding your mission: it can help you today – right now!

 Mogi uses Mihaly Csikszentmihalyi's concept of being "in flow" to illuminate how getting lost in even the most mundane of tasks can bring you a sense of reward and freedom.
 (This is related to the pillars "releasing yourself" and "being in the here and now").